globophobe/django-quant-tick/README.md

 2. By filtering aggregated rows, for example only writing a row when an aggregated trade is greater than `significant_trade_filter >= 1000`, the number of rows can be reduced more.

-3. Clustering trades by trade direction may further increase information.
+3. Clustering trades by trade direction, such that a row is created only if the tick rule changes, may further reduce the number of rows.

 # How?